Build Date: Start Jan 24, 2018.

 The last step before working on the cockpit is to attach the intake assembly to the fuselage.
 The forward inside surfaces of the intakes are painted with the exterior colour as typical on all F-4.
 I read that for the F-4C/D, approximately 3 feet of the intake were painted.
 Note also that I cut off the variable intake ramp (also called splitter plate) from the kit part, leaving only the fixed ramp to be glued to the intake right now.
 I do this to make it easier for me to paint the portion of the fuselage behind the splitter plate.

 Even on the Hasegawa F-4 kits, there were some minor misfitting of the fuselage intake piece to the main body of the fuselage and some sanding is generally required.
 However, this kit’s intake fit up is the worst.
 I won’t show the before picture as it does look pretty scary, but here’s what it looks like after filling the gaps with styrene strips and cyanoacrylate glue and then sanded smooth.

-The kit cockpit is generally accurate for an F-4C, however, embellishment with wires and a scratch built parts for the sidewalls are required.
+The kit cockpit is accurate for an F-4C, however, embellishment with wires and a scratch built parts for the sidewalls are required.
 I made the details to match the reference photos of an F-4C in “The Modern Phantom Guide” by Jake Melampy.
 Other details were inferred from photos of an F-4B in the “US NAVY F-4B/J/N/S Phantom” by Daco Publishing.
-Although the cockpit of the F-4 in 1:32 are fairly large, I noted that good portion of the cockpit side walls are hidden from view by the curvature of the fuselage.
+Although the cockpit of the F-4 in 1:32 are fairly large, I noted that a good portion of the cockpit side walls is hidden from view by the curvature of the fuselage.
 Hence, I restrain myself from overworking the details by limiting my scratch building to only the most visible portions of the cockpit.